OmniQuery: Contextually Augmenting Captured Multimodal Memory to Enable Personal Question Answering: OMNIQUERY: QUESTION-ANSWERING SYSTEM

 \section{OMNIQUERY: QUESTION-ANSWERING SYSTEM}

-With Captured memories augmented with contextual information, \codename adopts a RAG architecture for the question answering system.
+With captured memories augmented with contextual information, \codename adopts a RAG architecture for the question answering system.
 RAG-based systems are effective in handling large datasets and mitigating hallucination issues by retrieving relevant content and grounding the generated results in this retrieved information.
 This approach ensures that the output is both relevant and accurate, leveraging specific data rather than relying solely on the model's internal knowledge.
 This approach is chosen because, on average, personal captured memories often exceed 30,000 photos and videos (as reported by participants in our diary study), which exceeds the limit of most foundation models nowadays.

-As shown in Figure \ref{fig:qa_system}, given an input query, \codename first augments the query by disambiguating and decomposing it into specific contextual elements (Figure~\ref{fig:qa_system}a).
+As shown in Figure \ref{fig:qa_system}, given an input query, \codename first applies a \textit{taxonomy-based} augmentation of the query by disambiguating and decomposing it into specific contextual elements (Figure~\ref{fig:qa_system}a).
 Then, it retrieves the relevant captured memories from the structured captured memories and the composite contexts, along with related knowledge from the list of semantic knowledge (Figure~\ref{fig:qa_system}b).
 The retrieved memories and knowledge, along with the augmented query, are then sent to an LLM to generate a comprehensive answer (Figure~\ref{fig:qa_system}c).
-The detailed implementation of each step is discussed below.
+We discuss detailed implementations of each step below.